quibbble/go-boardgame/README.md

 ## Status

-This package is stable with new features in the works.
+This package is now stable with new features in the works.

 ## Installation